 Take a credit counseling course

-Fill out and file paperwork
+Fill out and file the paperwork

 Turn over financial documents